 Woolly Buggers – One Of The Best Flies For Steelhead

 Woolly Bugger type flies are some of the best flies for steelhead.
-They are larger in size and have a lot of action below the surface.
+They are larger in size and have a lot of action below the surface so they realy get the attention of steelhead.

-Woolly Buggers can come with a bead head or without.
+Woolly Buggers can come with a bead head or without and both usually work equally well.

 My favorite colors are Black, Olive, White, but I have also done good on pink, yellow, and brown.